radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 Figure 1.1 : Example Monitoring of a RadiantOne Cluster Containing Two Nodes

-If RadiantOne is deployed in a cluster, you can also use <RLI_HOME>/bin/advanced/cluster.bat list (cluster.sh on Linux) to monitor the status (ON/OFF) of each cluster node and see which one is the current RadiantOne service (VDS) leader and ZooKeeper (ZK) leader.
+If RadiantOne is deployed in a cluster, you can also use <RLI_HOME>/bin/advanced/cluster.bat list (cluster.sh on Linux) to monitor the status (ON/OFF) of each cluster node and see which one is the current RadiantOne service leader and ZooKeeper (ZK) leader.
 Below is an example.

 c:\radiantone\vds\bin\advanced>cluster.bat list
 <br> +----------------+--------------------------------------+------------+--------------------+--------------+